JosePeanilla/CataMe-Backend/README.md

     A consumer user with given ID must exist in the database.
 - `POST /users/consumers` - Create a new consumer user.
     It requires that all necessary arguments are passed in the request body.
+- `POST /users/login` - Consumer User Login.
+    It requires that all necessary arguments are passed in the request body.
 - `PUT /users/consumers/:id` - Update a consumer user's profile.
     A consumer user with given ID must exist in the database.
     It requires that all necessary arguments are passed in the request body.